xHain-hackspace/xhain-website/content/en/page/about.md

 xHain is a non-smoking place.
 People who want to smoke can do so outside.
 If you’re sexist, racist, homophobic or an asshole, please don’t bother coming.

+## Accessibility

+People with handicaps and disabilities are welcome!
+We don't have an accessibly designed bathroom yet, but a mobile ramp and our workshops  workbench is wheelchair accessible.
+We are constantly trying to improve in order to become a barrier-free space.

+<i class="fab fa-accessible-icon fa-5x"></i>

+## Adresse

+Grünberger Str.
+16
+10243 Berlin